FilipAcodes/Final-BPM/README.md

 ## Project name : BPM

-This is a full stack application (front-end & back-end) therefore it will require 2 terminals to run.
+This is a full stack application using React therefore it will require 2 terminals to run.

 Navigate to the backend and do npm install, open another terminal and do the same for the frontend.